kt4ngw/FedAvg/README.md

 ## <font face="Consolas">1 Introduce</font>

-<font face="Consolas">This repository records the algorithm for federated average algorithm.
+<font face="Consolas">This repository records the algorithm for federated average.

 The implementation is pytorch.</font>